JATINSADH/Code_Mitra-Vs_Code_Extension_with_AI/README.md

 Copy the newly generated API key.

-Open the backend/backend_server.py file in the project and paste your key into the following line:
+Open the backend/backend_server.py file and src/extension.ts in the project and paste your key into the following line:

 API_KEY = "YOUR_GEMINI_API_KEY_HERE"